 The accounting principles for carbon mean that embodied emissions from constructing transport projects do not count as 'transport emissions' but as part of industrial emissions.
-It is for this reason that the Government has suggested that carbon from the construction of transport schemes is outside of the scope of the Transport Decarbonisation Plan.
+It is for this reason that the Government has suggested that carbon from the construction of transport schemes is outside of the scope of its Transport Decarbonisation Plan.

 It is also difficult to robustly calculate the likely embodied carbon footprint of major infrastructure developments at a conceptual level of design or when the scheduled design and construction of the infrastructure is many years or decades in the future.
-Equally, it can be problematic to forecast the extent to which embodied carbon may be reduced on future schemes through careful design, responsible sourcing of construction materials, and innovative construction techniques.
+Equally, it can be problematic to forecast the extent to which embodied carbon may be reduced on future schemes through careful design. responsible sourcing of construction materials, and innovative construction techniques.

 For these reasons, the consideration of embodied carbon is outside of the scope of our decarbonisation trajectory and pathways, however, it is not outside the scope of this strategy.
 TfN is clear on the significance of embodied carbon in the North's future transport system and across the projects that make up TfN's Investment Programme (IP).
-Alongside our partners, we are committed to developing a carbon reduction culture, permeating every stage of the project development lifecycle.
+It is inevitable that, as a region, the North will have to 'spend' some carbon to develop a truly sustainable multi-modal transport system.
+Alongside our partners, however, we are committed to developing a carbon reduction culture, permeating every stage of the project development lifecycle.